Can Menopause Cause HPV to Flare Up?

 In your early 30s, consider including an exam in your OB-GYN visits regardless of symptoms or any changes in sexual partners.
 This new information isn't a reason to do anything differently but reemphasizes preexisting medical advice and recommendations.

 Younger women have more options for prevention.
 The HPV vaccine is approved for women ages 26 and younger, although women in their mid-40s can receive the shot with a doctor's consultation.
-Getting tested for STIs after engaging with a new partner is essential, but as we've covered, there are strains or phases of HPV that remain undetected even when tested.
+Getting tested for sexually transmitted infections, or STIs, after engaging with a new partner is essential, but as we've covered, there are strains or phases of HPV that remain undetected even when tested.

 All of this information may feel like a hypochondriac's nightmare, but instead it is a benefit of increased understanding and research.
 As the medical community comes to further understand HPV-related cancer, treatment and prevention become clearer, but this is only a step on the way to developing better, and more, lifesaving solutions.